 Research the Holme Grange Way!

-At Holme Grange we are always exploring new innovations in teaching and learning.
-This is to ensure that we are using the best possible methods to teach and educate our pupils while investing in our teachers’ skill set.
+At Holme Grange we explore new innovations in teaching and learning.
+This is to ensure that we use the best possible methods to teach and educate our pupils while investing in our teachers’ skill set.
 We have been involved in a number of pilot schemes and with our dedicated research resource we are able to fully immerse ourselves from the outset.
 Here are some of the projects in which we are involved.

 The Oxford Argumentation in Religion and Science (OARS) Project, (University of Oxford, Department of Education.
 Dr Liam Guilfoyle, Research Officer – Funded by the Templeton World Charity Foundation) study, aims to support teachers of science and religious studies in exploring a range of strategies to support the development of pupils’ higher order thinking skills (argumentation.)
 The study seeks to bring teachers together with each other and also with teacher educators to collaborate in order to share knowledge and expertise.